dnidever/gaussdecomp/docs/gettingstarted.rst

     git clone https://github.com/dnidever/gaussdecomp.git

 You will also need to download the IDL Astronomer User's Library (if you haven't already).
-You can use the [website](http://idlastro.gsfc.nasa.gov/ftp/) or the [GitHub repository](https://github.com/wlandsman/IDLAstro).
+You can use the `website<http://idlastro.gsfc.nasa.gov/ftp/>`_ or the `GitHub repository<https://github.com/wlandsman/IDLAstro>`_.

 Make sure to update your `IDL_PATH` environmental variable to include the paths to these two packages.

 Example
 =======

 The main program is gdriver.pro.
 I normally create a small IDL batch script to run segments of a cube.
-An example one is provided using a small [GASS](https://www.atnf.csiro.au/research/GASS/index.html) ([McClure-Griffiths et al. 2009](https://ui.adsabs.harvard.edu/abs/2009ApJS..181..398M)) cube downloaded from https://www.astro.uni-bonn.de/hisurvey/gass/ using these parameters:
+An example one is provided using a small `GASS<https://www.atnf.csiro.au/research/GASS/index.html>`_ (`McClure-Griffiths et al. 2009<https://ui.adsabs.harvard.edu/abs/2009ApJS..181..398M>`_) cube downloaded from https://www.astro.uni-bonn.de/hisurvey/gass/ using these parameters:

 .. code-block:: idl
     l = 295.0 deg